-The AMTA-MT chapter holds a fall and spring meeting each year as part of the chapter convention.
+The AMTA-MT chapter holds a spring meeting each year as part of the chapter convention.
 Generally the spring conventions/meetings are scheduled around the end of April or early May.
-The fall conventions/meeting tends to be scheduled near the end of September/early October.
 The location of the conventions rotates to different locations within Montana.
-AMTA-MT Chapter members are informed of the conventions in the chapter Light Touch Newsletter and this website.
+AMTA-MT Chapter members are informed of the conventions via postcard, email blasts, Facebook and this website.

 No, at this time the chapter does not have any established units.
 However, you may want to check with a board officer near you to determine if there are any local meetings which take place in your community.